rome/tools/packages/@romejs/compiler/lint/rules/jsx-a11y/noRedundantRoles.test.md

  unknown:1:8 lint/jsx-a11y/noRedundantRoles FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Using the role attribute on the HTML element is redundant, the HTML element is semantically
+  ✖ Using the role attribute dialog and the HTML element dialog is redundant, using the HTML element
-    enough.
+    is enough.

     <dialog role='dialog'></dialog>
             ^^^^^^^^^^^^^

-  Suggested fix: Remove the role attribute
+  Suggested fix: Remove the role attribute.

   - role='dialog'
   + <dialog></dialog>